rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 And done - you should have MadCatz mouse drivers enabled without any xorg configuration files to worry about.

-**FOR DETAILED & SPECIFIC TO YOUR LINUX DISTRIBUTION KERNEL COMPILATION - PLEASSE CHECK YOUR DISTRIBUTION MANUAL**
+**FOR DETAILED & SPECIFIC TO YOUR LINUX DISTRIBUTION KERNEL COMPILATION PROCESS - PLEASE CHECK YOUR DISTRIBUTION MANUAL/DOCUMENTATION**

 ```This is only 'general howto' where those drivers are inside the kernel, if you'll make your system unbootable due to misconfigured kernel setup/compilation do not blame me.
 If you don't know the dark side of kernel - don't go there Luke.```